Cost of Living Adjustment, How Its Calculated, and Its Importance

-For example, the government uses a COLA each year on Social Security benefits.
-The Social Security Administration has put in place a 1.6% cost-of-living adjustment which began in January 2020.
+For example, the government may provide a COLA each year on Social Security benefits.
+The Social Security Administration's (SSA's) COLA adjustment for 2020 is 1.6%; for 2021, it is 1.3%.

 The government uses COLA because it isn't in a competitive environment.
 Their salaries are lower than similar ones in the private sector.
 To get good employees, they must offer benefits like COLA.

 The SSA bases its COLA increases on the Consumer Price Index for Urban Wage Earners and Clerical Workers.
 COLA is triggered when prices go up.
 It's rare to see COLA used when prices drop, a situation known as deflation.

 In 2020, more than 63 million Americans are seeing a 1.6 percent increase in their Social Security and Supplemental Security Income benefits.
 COLA helps these retirees, who are on a fixed income, maintain a viable standard of living in the face of inflation.